FredKSchott/snowpack/www/_template/guides/plugins.md

 description: Learn the basics of our Plugin API through working examples.
 ---

-A **Snowpack Plugin** lets you customize Snowpack's behavior.
-Snowpack provides different hooks for your plugin to connect to.
-For example, you can add a plugin to handle Svelte files, optimize CSS, convert SVGs to React components, run TypeScript during development, and much more.
+A **Snowpack plugin** lets you extend Snowpack with new behaviors.
+Plugins can hook into different stages of the Snowpack build pipeline to add support for new file types and your favorite dev tools.
+Add plugins to support Svelte, compile Sass to CSS, convert SVGs to React components, bundle your final build, type check during development, and much more.

 This guide takes you though creating and publishing your first plugin.

-You'll learn
 - The basic structure of Snowpack plugins
 - How to choose the right hooks from the Snowpack Plugin API
 - How to publish your plugin and add it to our [Plugin](/plugins) directory

-Prerequisites: This guide assumes basic understanding of Node.js, npm, and JavaScript.
+Prerequisites: Snowpack plugins are written in JavaScript and run via Node.js so basic knowledge of both is required.

-## Creating and testing a basic plugin
+## Creating and testing your first plugin
-In this step you'll a `.js` file that exports a [function that returns a plugin object](/reference/configuration).
-This function can be called with plugin-specific options.
+In this step you'll create a simple plugin scaffold that you can turn into a fuctional plugin based on the examples in the guide.

 Create a directory for your plugin called `my-snowpack-plugin` and inside it create a `my-snowpack-plugin.js` file: